yashsaraswat2004/Catalogix/README.md

 ## 🎯 Introduction

-**Catalogix** is an enterprise-grade bulk product management platform designed to simplify and automate product listing across global e-commerce marketplaces.
+**NexCatalog** is an AI-powered platform designed to help sellers, agencies, and enterprises scale product catalogs across global marketplaces using intelligent automation, dynamic pricing, and seamless localization.

 The platform addresses one of the most critical challenges in cross-border commerce: converting supplier product data into marketplace-ready listings while handling language localization, category compliance, pricing logic, and marketplace-specific API requirements.

-Catalogix is currently under active development.
+NexCatalog is currently under active development.
 The first phase, focused on bulk product uploads, has been successfully implemented and is operational.
 Subsequent phases will introduce advanced pricing automation, analytics, and multi-marketplace expansion.

 ---